RafaelNH/Free-water-elimination-DTI/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 by Hoy et al. was around 20 hours.
 The free water elimination model seems to produce higher values of FA in general and lower values of MD relative to the metrics obtained from the standard DTI model.
 These differences in FA and MD estimates are expected due to the suppression of the isotropic diffusion of free water.
-Similarly to what was reported in the original article, high amplitudes of FA are observed in the periventricular gray mater which might be related to inflated values in voxels with high $f$ values.
-These can be mitigated by excluding voxels with high free water volume fraction estimates (see supplementary_notebook_3.ipynb), similarly to that is suggested by Hoy and colleagues [@Hoy2014-lk].
+As similarly reported in the original article, high amplitudes of FA are observed in the periventricular gray matter which might be related to inflated values in voxels with high $f$ values.
+These can be mitigated by excluding voxels with high free water volume fraction estimates (see supplementary_notebook_3.ipynb), similarly to what is suggested by Hoy and colleagues [@Hoy2014-lk].

 ![*In vivo* diffusion measures obtained from the free water DTI and standard DTI.
 The values of FA for the free water DTI model, the standard DTI model and